azamsharp/azamsharp.github.io/_posts/testing.md

 | AddMovieView | AddMovieViewModel |
 | MovieDetailView | MovieDetailViewModel |

-A typical view model can consists of networking code, UI validation and data transformation code.
+A typical view model can consists of networking code (through a networking layer), UI validation and data transformation code.
 Each of these view models is conforming to ObservableObject protocol.
-Let's pause here for a moment.
-An ObservableObject protocol is used to define a new source of truth.
-But all the above mentioned view models are accessing the same source of truth, which is the server.
-So, if the source of truth is not changing, why are we creating new classes conforming to ObservableObject.
+The main purpose of ObservableObject protocol is used to define a new source of truth.
+Source of truth is one of the most important concepts in SwiftUI as it is responsible for keeping the data and the view sync.
+In a client/server application, source of truth is the server.
+So, if the source of truth is the same, why are we creating new source of truths by conforming to ObservableObject protocol.

+> This doesn't imply that you ought to restrict yourself to just one ObservableObject for your entire application.
+While you can certainly incorporate multiple ObservableObjects into your application, their introduction should not be solely driven by the inclusion of a new view.
+The primary motivation behind introducing a new ObservableObject should stem from the integration of a new source of truth.
+Furthermore, you'll come to understand that there are instances where you'll introduce ObservableObjects based on the bounded context of the application.

 Another concern arises from the fact that each of these view models relies on the networking layer.
 This implies that a networking service must be provided as a dependency for every individual view model.
 In certain scenarios, you might even find yourself injecting a view model into a view that also relies on a network service.
 This can introduce significant complexity and become unwieldy, especially in larger applications featuring numerous view models.